MyHubAlex/feathers-guide/offline/filtering.md

 Filtering requires the server to maintain state, that is, to save in memory some information for each client.
 State is something we try to avoid whenever possible as it may reduce the number of connections a server can handle.

-This may not be that great a concern for us.
+This may not be of critical a concern for us.
-Offline-first is available with WebSocket clients only, and both socket.io and Primus retain state.
+Offline-first is available only for WebSocket clients, and both socket.io and Primus both retain state.
-Furthermore Feathers uses their state storage for its own needs, as does offline-first.
+Feathers uses their state storage mechanisms for its own needs, offline-first does so as well.

 > **ProTip** State will likely not be a concern unless you use a **lot** of publications.